hallboard-team/template-ca-mvp-mongodb/README.md

 Override any variable via `.env`, exported environment variables, or by editing `.devcontainer/docker/docker-compose.full.yml`.

 ## Database Access
 MongoDB data persists in the `mongodata` Docker volume declared in the compose file.
 Connect with any client using the connection string printed inside the container (identical to `ConnectionStrings__Default` in the compose file).
-Remove the volume (`docker volume rm template-ca-mvp-mongodb_mongodata`) if you want a clean slate.
+Remove the volume (`docker volume rm <project>_mongodata`) if you want a clean slate.

 ## Next Steps
 - Drop your existing services into `backend/src` and `frontend/`.